univention/office365/doc/README-code.md

 The default is a [JSON Backend](/modules/univention/office365/asyncqueue/queues/jsonfilesqueue.py) (_json file directory_) containing files for each task.
 A [Redis backend](/modules/univention/office365/asyncqueue/queues/redisqueue.py) is also available as an example but not currently used.

-The code related to the Async Queue is in `univention/office365/asyncqueue/`.
+The code related to the Async Queue is in [univention/office365/asyncqueue/](/modules/univention/office365/asyncqueue).

 #### Tasks

-The asynchronous queue is designed in such a way that it can execute Tasks.

-All Tasks can be defined in a hierarchical way, so that for one to complete, subtasks can be defined that must be completed beforehand.
+The asynchronous queue is designed in such a way that it can execute tasks.
+All tasks can be defined in a hierarchical way, so that for one to complete, subtasks can be defined that must be completed beforehand.

 These tasks are defined in an [abstract class](/modules/univention/office365/asyncqueue/tasks/task.py) that can be reimplemented as needed.
 Currently, the only specific task type implemented is the [AzureTask](/modules/univention/office365/asyncqueue/tasks/azuretask.py).

 An AzureTask contains the _alias_ of a connection on which the task will be executed, the name of the _method name_ to be called to execute it and the _arguments_ of the method.

-When executing an AzureTask, a core is constructed from the supplied alias and the method of the core whose name was supplied when creating the task is called along with the arguments to be used.
+When executing an `AzureTask`, a core is constructed from the supplied alias and the method of the core whose name was supplied when creating the task is called along with the arguments to be used.

-In the execution of the AzureTask we are making use of the `retrying` library to try to make the call several times with waits in between to give Azure time to process the request.
+In the execution of the `AzureTask` we are making use of the `retrying` library to try to make the call several times with waits in between to give Azure time to process the request.

 #### Async daemon

 Some azure calls need a try-sleep-retry.

-To not block the listener at this point we have an async daemon for these calls *univention-ms-office-async* (share/univention-ms-office-async).
+To not block the listener at this point we have an async daemon for these calls [univention-ms-office-async](/share/univention-office365/univention-ms-office-async).

 Started via `univention-ms-office-async.service` this daemon checks new tasks are available in the queue and executes them.